 teaching currently and that I have taught in the past.

-My research focuses on program language design and
+My research focuses on two areas:

 Some of the research projects I have previously been involved in include: